fuzzylabs/website/hugo/content/blog/what-even-is-ai.md

 ---
+title: "What Even is AI? | Blog | Fuzzy Labs"
-title: "What Even is AI?"
+articletitle: "What Even is AI?"
 description: "Oh no: it’s yet another ‘What is AI?’ blog!"
-metadescription: "Oh no: it’s yet another ‘What is AI?’ blog!"
+metadescription: "Oh no: it’s yet another ‘What is AI?’ blog!
+From Turing to AI Winters through to the present day and concerns around ethics in AI."
 date: 2019-07-12T00:00:00
 tags: ["artificial intelligence", "machine learning", "neural networks", "computer science", "computer history"]
 image: "https://cdn-images-1.medium.com/max/2200/0*C1RgslMmyNbeBJTJ"